-Risk Factors ver Things to Consider Action to Take Yes No Screens that use dark characters on a light background are less prone to glare and reflections.
+Risk Factors Tick Ansv Things to Consider Action to Take Yes No Screens that use dark characters on a light background are less prone to glare and reflections.
 Are adjustable window coverings provided and in adequate condition?
 Check that blinds work.
 Blinds with vertical slats can be more suitable than horizontal ones.
 If these measures do not work, consider anti-glare screen filters as a last resort and seek specialist help.
-4 Software Is the software suitable for the task?
+4 Software 1 1 Is the software suitable for the task?
 Software should help the user carry out the task, minimise stress and be user-friendly.
 Check users have had appropriate training in using the software.
 Software should respond quickly and clearly to user input, with adequate feedback, such as clear help messages.

-Risk Factors ver Things to Consider Action to Take
+Risk Factors Tick Answer Things to Consider Action to Take

 Yes No

+Risk Factors Tick Things to Consider Action to Take

+Yes No -

-5 Furniture 1 1 1
+5 Furniture 1.10

 Is the work surface large enough for all Create more room by moving

 the necessary equipment, papers etc? printers, reference materials etc

 elsewhere

 If necessary, consider providing new

 power and telecoms sockets, so

 equipment can be moved.

-There should be some some for
+There should be some scope for

-There should be some scope for flexible rearrangement.
+flexible rearrangement.

-nexible realrangement.

 Can the user comfortably reach all the Rearrange equipment, papers etc to

 equipment and papers they need to bring frequently used things within

 use? easy reach.

 A document holder may be needed,

 positioned to minimise uncomfortable

 head and eye movements.

 Are surfaces free from glare and Consider mats or blotters to reduce

 reflection? reflections and glare.

 Is the chair suitable?
 Is the chair The chair may need repairing or

 stable? replacing if the user is uncomfortable,

 Does the chair have a working: or cannot use the adjustment

-seat back height and tilt mechanisms.
+seat back height and tilt adjustment? mechanisms.

-adjustment?
+Risk Factors Tick Answ ver Things to Consider Action to Take

+Yes No

 seat height adjustment?
+Check the castors are correct for the

-castors or glides?
+castors or glides? type of floor covering.
+Refer to

-Risk Factors ver Things to Consider Action to Take

-Yes No
+Staffnet DSE Equipment List

 Is the chair adjustable correctly?
 The user should be able to carry out

 their work sitting comfortably.

-Consider training the user in how to
+4 Consider training the user in how to

 adopt suitable postures while working.

 The arms of chairs can stop the user

 getting close enough to use the

 equipment comfortably.

+Many and the tweeting for an angle of the

-Move any obstructions from under the
+Move any obstructions from under the desk.

-desk.

 Is the small of the back supported by The user should have a straight

 the chair's backrest? back, supported by the chair, with

-relaxed shoulders.
+the chair's backrest? relaxed shoulders.

 Are forearms horizontal and eyes at Adjust the chair height to get the

 roughly the same height as the top of user's arms in the right position, and

 the DSE? then adjust the DSE height, if

-necessary.
+tile DSL! necessary.

 Are feet flat on the floor, without too If not, a footrest may be needed

-much pressure from the seat on the
+much pressure from the seat on the in not, a rootiest may be needed

 backs of the legs?

-6 Environment 1 Change is monded to make a stratch and
+6 Environment

 Is there enough room to change Space is needed to move, stretch and

 position and vary movement? fidget.

+position and vary movement.

 Consider reorganising the office

 layout and check for obstructions.

-Cables should be tidy and not a trip

-or snag hazard